hafnium49/mcp_server_feedly/README.md

 }
 ```

-Replace the path with the location of `server.ts` on your system and supply your Feedly token in place of `YOUR_TOKEN_HERE`.
-Claude Desktop will use this command to start the Feedly MCP server when needed.
+`url` tells Claude Desktop where to reach the server. `command` and `args` allow the app to start it automatically.
+Replace the path with the location of `server.ts` on your system and set `FEEDLY_TOKEN` to your Feedly token.

+You can copy `claude_desktop_config.example.json` from this repository as a starting point.